mstilkerich/rcmcarddav/doc/ADMIN-SETTINGS.md

              members.
 This may be useful if you have shared, read-only addressbooks with a lot of contacts that do not have an email address.
 The following are supported: name, email, firstname, surname
  - `hide`: Whether this preset should be hidden from the CardDAV listing on the preferences page.
+ - `rediscover_mode`: Whether this preset should be re-discovered upon every login.
+This allows to detect new and deleted addressbooks at the server side, but comes at the expense of extra communication upon every login.
+             Therefore the admin can choose whether such re-discovery should happen or not on a per-preset basis.
+The update of `fixed` settings works independently of this setting.
+             The following values are possible (default: `fulldiscovery`):
+   - `none`: When addressbooks for the preset are present for the user logging in, no re-discovery will be performed.
+             This was the behavior of RCMCardDAV <4.3.0.
+When the admin knows that the set of addressbooks at the server is fixed (the user cannot create/delete addressbooks at the server), this setting reduces network traffic and does not unneccessarily slow down the login of the user.
+Another situation where this settings makes sense is if the preset specifies a shared/public addressbook (see description of `url`).
+   - `fulldiscovery`: A full rediscovery is attempted on every login.
+New addressbooks at the server are added, and addressbooks that do not exist at the server anymore are removed from roundcube.

 ### Examples